 Brown leaves are another sign that your petunias are not doing so well.
 Watering your plants too much can cause the leaves to turn brown over time, and this is usually combined with wilting.

 You might notice some leaves will start to turn brown before the petunias start wilting too bad.
-If you recognize that the leaves are browning slightly, then you might want to check your watering habits to see if you are doing things properly.
+If you recognize that the leaves are browning slightly, you might want to check your watering habits to see if you are doing things properly.

 Much like the advice mentioned earlier, you can turn things around by going back to a proper watering schedule.
 Over time, the petunias should get better if you water them the right way without giving them too much.

 There are other things that can cause brown leaves such as scorching, but petunias are generally pretty hardy and tolerant of heat.
-If you’re sure that you’re watering correctly, then you might need to look into what else could be causing the leaves to become brown.
+If you’re sure that you’re watering correctly, you might need to look into what else could be causing the leaves to become brown.

 3 – Root Rot